 SARS ANTIGEN with a sensitivity of 84% detects the COVID-19 virus in the patient costs Q295.00

 They also have special discounts for travelers, but you need to tell them this at the time of booking for it to be applied.

 Are there things to do in Guatemala during COVID?

 As I mentioned earlier, things shut down hard in Guatemala in 2020.
 But as Guatemala is a country with many outdoor adventures to have it is a great place to travel to where you can enjoy the outdoors in a safe and socially distanced way.
 Think hiking Acatenango, Pacaya, or Indian Nose.
-Visiting Tikal, spending an afternoon kayaking on Lake Atitlan, surfing in El Paradon, or swimming in Semuc Champe, oh and let’s not forget chilled out days on the Rio Dulce.
+Visiting Tikal, spending an afternoon kayaking on Lake Atitlan, surfing in El Paradon, or swimming in Semuc Champe, oh and let’s not forget chill out days on the Rio Dulce.

 Right now, as people have adapted better to the sanitary restrictions to avoid catching COVID-19, and the country is opened once again, hotels, restaurants, tourist guides, and transportation operators are beginning to get back in business.

 Almost all activities are back in business but, you should check with the providers their sanitary restrictions and prices.
 All providers have been forced to change the minimum and maximum of people in their groups to avoid crowds, therefore, they have also adjusted their prices to reflect this.